 What is Craniosacral Therapy?

-Craniosacral therapy (CST) is a gentle modality that relaxes the body by releasing tension in the bones of the head, and the tissues in the brain, spinal cord and spine.
-When parts of the craniosacral system are "stuck", strain can be placed on the nerves, veins and membranes in the central nervous system, which can cause symptoms in many areas or systems of the body.
+Craniosacral therapy (CST) is a gentle modality that relaxes the body by releasing tension in the bones of the head, and the tissues in the brain, spinal cord and vertebral column.
+When parts of the craniosacral system are "stuck," strain can be placed on the nerves, veins and membranes in the central nervous system, which can cause symptoms in many areas or systems of the body.
 CST balances the central nervous system, allowing it to perform at its best; this encourages the body to self-correct, thus alleviating a surprising variety of symptoms.

 Treatment of the Cranial Bones and the Dural Tube